MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/get-traffic-incidents.md

 # Get Traffic Incidents
 Use the following URL template to request traffic incident information.
 A collection of traffic incidents is returned in the response.

  For more information about the traffic incident data that is returned in the response, see [Traffic Incident Data](../rest-services/traffic-incident-data.md).
 You can also view the example URL and response values in the **Examples** section below.
-For an overview of how traffic incident information is returned by [!INCLUDE[bm_rest_product_name](../articles/includes/bm-rest-product-name-md.md)], see [Getting Traffic Incident Data](../rest-services/getting-traffic-incident-data.md).
+For an overview of how traffic incident information is returned by Bing Maps REST Services, see [Getting Traffic Incident Data](../rest-services/getting-traffic-incident-data.md).

  For traffic coverage by country, see [Bing Maps Traffic Coverage](http://msdn.microsoft.com/en-us/library/jj136866).